Double-twisted surface spectrum from hybridized Majorana Kramers pairs and wallpaper fermions: Model

 \subsection{Tight-binding Hamiltonian for wallpaper fermions}

-We begin by introducing a tight-binding model for wallpaper fermion systems.
+We begin by introducing a tight-binding model for topological nonsymmorphic crystalline insulators with wallpaper fermions.
 We employ the tetragonal lattice model shown in Fig.~\ref{fig:model_BZ}\subref{fig:model}, originally proposed in Ref.~\onlinecite{wieder2018wallpaper}.
-The crystal structure consists of two types of layers stacked along the z axis: one layer contains the A and B sublattices, while the other contains the C and D sublattices.
+The crystal structure consists of two types of layers stacked along the $z$ axis: one layer contains the A and B sublattices, while the other contains the C and D sublattices.
 The bulk crystal symmetry is described by the space group $P4/mbm$ (No.~127).
-The (001) surface preserves the symmetries of the wallpaper group $p4g$.
+The $(001)$ surface preserves the symmetries of the wallpaper group $p4g$.
 The bulk and surface Brillouin zones are shown in Fig.~\ref{fig:model_BZ}\subref{fig:BZ}.
 This model has three internal degrees of freedom: spin ($\up$ and $\down$), layer sublattice [A(B) and C(D)], and in-plane sublattice [A(C) and B(D)].
 These are represented by Pauli matrices $s_\nu,\ \rho_\nu,$ and $\sigma_\nu$ ($\nu=0,\mathrm{x,y,z}$), respectively.
 Hereafter, we set the lattice constants to unity.

 We now construct a tight-binding Hamiltonian $H_\wp(\bm{k})$ consistent with the space group $P4/mbm$.
 For each symmetry operation $g$ in the space group $P4/mbm$, the Hamiltonian satisfies $D_{\bm{k}}(g)H_\wp(\bm{k})D_{\bm{k}}(g)^\dag=H_\wp(g\bm{k})$, where $D_{\bm{k}}(g)$ is the representation matrix of $g$ at momentum $\bm{k}$.
 The representations of generators for this lattice system are derived as follows (see Appendix~\ref{app:rep})~\cite{satow2025symmetry}: